Trace maps in motivic homotopy and local terms: Preliminaries

 \subsubsection{Specialization}

 (\cite[4.5.6]{DJK}) Let $i:Z\to S$ be a regular closed immersion and let $j:U\to S$ be the open complement.
-Assume that there is a null-homotopy $e(N_ZS)\simeq0$.
+Denote by $e(N_ZS)$ the Euler class of the normal bundle of $Z$ in $S$, and assume that there is a null-homotopy $e(N_ZS)\simeq0$.
 Let $f:X\to S$ be a separated morphism of finite type, and consider the Cartesian square

 For any object $A\in\mathcal{SH}(X)$, we have the composition

 where the last map is induced by the refined fundamental class of $i$ (\cite[Def.
 4.2.5]{DJK}).
 By the self-intersection formula (\cite[Cor.
 4.2.3]{DJK}), the map~\eqref{eq:DJKspint} agrees with the multiplication by the class $f_Z^*e(N_ZS)$, which is null-homotopic by assumption.
 By the localization sequence, we obtain a natural transformation of functors